-Table 3-2 presents estimates of total unit sales for CACs from 1999 through 2003.
-Itron developed the 1999 figure for California sales by examining national shipment data from Appliance Magazine, shipments estimates from the Air Conditioning and Refrigeration Institute (ARI), and subsequently cross-referencing that information from the CEC.
-The 2000 through 2003 figures were developed through a process that examined the total number of households in California and the quantity of homes newly constructed.
-Both the statewide and new construction data were scaled to estimate California's annual sales based on the number of households and updated measure type saturations.
-Currently, there is no publicly available definitive source of annual unit sales, nor is there information that indicates whether units sold or shipped would be installed as retrofit/replacement units or in new construction.
-As such, estimates of new construction were developed from new construction on-site survey data and estimates of new housing starts.
-Retrofit/replacement
+Table 3-2 presents estimated CAC unit sales from 1999 through 2004.
+Itron developed the 1999 data by examining national shipment data from Appliance Magazine, shipments estimates from the Air Conditioning and Refrigeration Institute (ARI), and subsequently cross-referencing that information with the CEC.18 The 2000 through 2004 data were developed through a process that examined the total number of households, new housing starts in California, and residential new construction on-site survey data.19 Both the statewide and new construction data were scaled to estimate California's annual sales based on the number of households and updated measure saturations.
+Retrofit/replacement units